BNasmith/PTForsyth/PTFWorkofChrist.md

 It acted upon dull and dead hearts.
 It was a death which had to evoke a feeling not only latent but paralysed, not only asleep but dead.
-What does Paul say ? " While we were yet without strength, Christ died for us " without power, without feeling, as the full meaning is.
+What does Paul say? " While we were yet without strength, Christ died for us " without power, without feeling, as the full meaning is.